dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/2-actions/2-query/index.md

   .send()
 ```

-You can use the `Query` type to explicitely type an object as a `QueryCommand` query:
+You can use the `Query` type to explicitly type an object as a `QueryCommand` query object:

 ```ts
 import type { Query } from 'dynamodb-toolbox/table/actions/query'